Moddable-OpenSource/moddable/documentation/devices/moddable-six.md

 #### Beautiful, Fast, and Responsive screen
 The screen is 240 x 320 QVGA IPS display driven by a 8-bit wide parallel data bus.
 Display throughput is at least 4x faster than anything we've had before, thanks to a new hardware design and a new parallel display driver.

-The brightness of the display can be adjusted programatically.
+The brightness of the display can be adjusted programmatically.

 #### Responsive Multi-Touch
 The touch panel uses a GT911 touch controller that supports multi-touch input.
 The a new touch driver and hardware design enables touch interrupts to increase responsiveness and minimize CPU overhead.